H4ck3r-x0/laravel-text-poll-app/README.md

 ## Introduction

-This is a Laravel Text Pool App project was created for fun ;).
+This is a Laravel Poll App project was created for fun ;).

 ## The amazing Stack
 Laravel, Livewire, Tailwindcss